Onibex Snowflake Sink Connector for Confluent Platform and Cloud

 4. raw_message_timestamp (Number): Stores the message's timestamp in numerical format.
 Useful for audits, orders and temporary filtering in Snowflake, allowing queries based on when the message was sent or processed.

-5. raw_message_value (Varchar): The main field that stores the content or value of the message in'Stringe'Hello world!format.
+5. raw_message_value (Varchar): The main field that stores the content or value of the message in 'String' format.
 It represents the body of the message and contains the data transmitted from Confluent Platform.

 Configuration guidelines

-1. Configure the connector to assign and transform these fields as specified to match the snowflake table structure.
+1. Configure the connector to map and transform these fields as specified to match the snowflake table structure.

-2. Make sure that the snowflake table has the same column names and data types as described above to avoid outline mismatches or type errors.
+2. Make sure that the snowflake table has the same column names and data types as outlined above to prevent schema mismatches or type errors.

-This configuration provides a standardized approach to storing thematic messages in Snowflake, allowing for optimized real-time data queries and analysis.
+This configuration provides a standardized approach to storing topic messages in Snowflake, allowing for optimized real-time data queries and analysis.

 Examples